-We will collect your credit-related information if you apply for credit from us or our related entities.
+We will collect your consumer and commercial credit-related information if you apply for credit from us or our related entities.
 We will collect this information directly from you in most cases, for instance through telephone calls, through our application forms and processes or via email.
 We may also collect it from persons acting on your behalf (for instance, dealers, brokers, or financial advisors) or from our related entities.

 Purposes of collection, use and disclosure

 We collect and use your consumer and commercial credit-related information to assess your application for commercial credit (or assess your application to be a guarantor in relation to such credit), for securitisation-related purposes, for our internal management purposes that are directly related to the management of commercial credit, including collecting overdue payments, where we reasonably believe that you have committed a serious credit infringement, and where otherwise required or permitted by law.

 We may disclose credit-related information about you to: